Originally published October 2012 and republished with the express permission of the author.

 My face bright red, I quickly unlatched my baby (who promptly started to cry), tugged my shirt down, and scooted out to the nearest bedroom.
 My mother-in-law followed me to add, “Shouldn’t you have him on a bottle by now anyway?
 I breastfed my babies, but I stopped by the time they were three months old.
 There is no value in it after that point.”

 That was more than 30 years ago, and you might think that breastfeeding mothers don’t hear that kind of criticism these days, with laws in many places to protect the right to breastfeed in public and the ongoing research demonstrating the value of breastfeeding.
 Guess again.
-New mothers are still often criticized by family, friends and even complete strangers.
+New parents are still often criticized by family, friends and even complete strangers.

 The criticism may not be about breastfeeding specifically (since people now often know that it’s “best”); often people make negative comments about breastfeeding-related parenting: feeding the baby frequently, on cue; keeping the baby close by at night and not using sleep training; opting not to be separated from the baby; and using a wrap or carrier to “wear” the baby.